dropcart/dropcart/README.md

 - Create a new database and save the credentials
 - Insert the database found in the folder */_upgrade/* is a *v{versionnumber}-initial-install.sql* file
 - Enter your database credentials in the file *includes/php/dc_connect.php*
-- Upload everything to your root (or sub-)domain
+- Upload everything to FTP server
+    - You might need to set the folder `/images/logo` to file permission `777` so image uploading works properly
 - Navigate to *yourwebsite.com/beheer* and login with *admin*/*inktweb*
 - In the *Settings* menu add the required information (including your *api_key*)
 - Navigate to *yourwebsite.com* and test if everything works